 Why does CAPACOA ask members to provide their Business Number

 The business number is a unique identifier for businesses and legal entities in Canada.
 Unique IDs are super helpful for verifying and matching records across different datasets.
 The business number can serve multiple purposes.
 For example, your business number and your organization information can be used by Statistics Canada to deliver more accurate statistics on the performing arts sector.

 The business number is a nine digit identifier.
 You can find it in your organization’s HST/GST number or charity number.
 Take the first nine digits, leave the RT or RR suffix out, and that’s your business number.

 Note: If you have a hard time retrieving your organization’s business number, don’t let that stop you from joining CAPACOA!
-Just type in nine zeros for now (“000000000”), submit your form and come back later to provide the correct business number.
+Just leave it blank, submit your form and come back later to provide the correct business number.